What Is Plantar Fasciitis

 Damian Wyard is a registered physiotherapist in Downtown Toronto.
 He combines manual physiotherapy techniques, with the classic Pilates equipment, to treat overuse and sports injuries.
 He includes some of the latest research and his years of clinical experience for the treatment of Plantar Fasciitis.
-Here he talks about treatment options for the general population and also runners.

 What is Plantar Fasciitis?